Rev Jack's sermon is available on video RIGHT HERE!

 Today’s sermon tied the Collect, Epistle and Gospel together and is partly contained in the forewords above.

-The Collects often are repetitive, in that we ask the same thing, week after week in differing ways.
+The Collects often are repetitive, in that we pretty much ask the same thing week after week.
 Why is that?
-Sadly, we have the same needs and the same failings week after week.
-We are WEAK, we need God’s STRENGTH.
-Today, we ask Him to help us, through the Holy Ghost, to increase our faith, to help us love what He wants us to do, to make His Wishes our wishes.
-To make us want to follow Him that we might gain the prize which He has promised us.
+We have the same failings and frailty week after week.
+We are asking Him to make us want to follow Him that we might gain the prize which He has promised us.
 That prize is eternal life which begins when we accept it, not when we die.
 We need to realize this fact and adjust our lives accordingly.
 We have to shift our focus from the short term to the ultra long term (i.e, eternal) view of our actions.
 This will help us to become better spiritual stewards of the gifts which God has bestowed upon us.

+In order to perform action actions to serve Him, we need the Holy Ghost.
+However, the question is who will listen to the Holy Ghost?
 The only people who listen are those who are in need, hurt, pain and despair.
 Often it is because they, or one of their loved ones, are ill or injured, perhaps near death.
 Perhaps they are unemployed or undergoing some family upheaval.
 Their situation is less than perfect.
 They need help and they know it.
 In their own mind, they are the Samaritans of this world.
 It is no accident Jesus’ parables and stories center on actions, not words, thoughts and meditations.
-Actions are who you are.
+We need to retrain ourselves to ask for His Help before we are in need, pain or despair.
+The Holy Ghost can help us retrain ourselves, if we will but let Him in.
+Actions show who you truly are.
 Actions show the world who you follow, God or Mammon.
-You cannot truly be a believer if you don’t act for Him.
+You are not truly be a believer if you don’t act for Him.
 Without action, there is nothing.
 The key driving principle behind his parables are actions for Him, are those of goodness, not of evil.
 Those who believe on me keep my commandments.

 Yet, those who turn to God in “need” are no different than each of us.
 To quote Paul, “None are perfect, all fall short.”
 We, each and every one of us, need God’s help.
 Perhaps some need it more, none need it less.